To combat coronavirus and flatten the curve, companies have made the transition to full-remote — in some cases, before they were fully prepared.

 • Expectations around working hours (“I might message you on weekends; you don’t have to answer until Monday”)

 The transition to remote communication removes the personal context that helps us interact with each other.
-So encourage managers to provide a working doc to their teams about what they expect in this time.
-It’s a good exercise generally, and will help your managers refine their expectations and responsibilities in this uncertain period.
+So, encourage managers to provide a working doc to their teams about what they expect at this time.
+It’s a good exercise generally and will help your managers refine their expectations and responsibilities in this uncertain period.

 Keep your workforce informed